-overvaluation of the exchange rate, are not neutralized; and (iii) it will lead to increased income inequality, given the commitment of their policymakers with the rentier class coalition.
+A final caveat.
+The adoption of new developmentalism is no guarantee of success.
+Comparing new developmental policymaking with liberal policymaking, the latter is an inferior choice because (1) it will tend toward financial instability, in so far as neoclassical economists believe that the private sector is market coordinated and is always in equilibrium-which is false; (2) it will be characterized by low growth, in so far as major market failures, beginning with the Dutch disease and the tendency to the overvaluation of the exchange rate, are not neutralized; (3) it will lead to increased income inequality, given the commitment of their policymakers with the rentier class coalition.
 But developmental policymaking requires more technical competence than liberal policymaking, because it is more proactive.
-Incompetent liberal policymakers often engage in excessive fiscal austerity and exchange-rate irresponsibility, whereas incompetent developmental policymakers, besides showing exchange rate lack of responsibility, often incur fiscal irresponsibility, because they succumb to yulgar Keynesianism, which sees an increase in state expenditures as the solution to all problems.
+Incompetent liberal policymakers often engage in excessive fiscal austerity and exchange rate irresponsibility, whereas incompetent developmental policymakers besides showing exchange rate lack of responsibility often incur into fiscal irresponsibility, because they succumb to vulgar Keynesianism, which sees an increase in state expenditures as the solution to all problems.
 Note that the two mistakes are symmetrical.
 However, these orthodox recurrent mistakes lead the economy to unemployment, low growth, and recurrent financial crises, whereas the heterodox recurrent mistakes lead the economy, additionally, to fiscal crisis and inflation.
-This is more risky for the politicians in power, and is the main reason why developmental politicians often call on orthodox economists to run their finance ministries, leaving other ministries, like economic planning, industrial development, education, and health-care, to the heterodox economists.
-This is embarrassing to the latter, and should be something for us to think about.
-We will not be able to persuade the rentiers and financiers, but we should be able to persuade the industrialists and the progressive politicians, who are sympathetic to developmentalism, that our theory and our policies are superior.
+This is more risky for the politicians in power, and it is the main reason why developmental politicians often call on orthodox economists to run their finance ministries, leaving other ministries like economic planning, industrial development, education and health-care to the heterodox ones.
+This is embarrassing to heterodox economists, and should be something for us to think about.
+We will not be able to persuade the rentiers and financiers, but we should be able to persuade the industrialists and the progressive politicians that are sympathetic to developmentalism that our theory and ours policies are superior.